NATO intercepts three Russian fighter jets in Estonia and detects two in Poland

 19/09/2025

-BarcelonaAmid an increasingly tense atmosphere on NATO's eastern flank, Estonia has reported that three Russian military aircraft violated its airspace on Friday, in what would be the Kremlin's third incursion into the Alliance's borders this month.
-Three MiG-31 fighter jets—heavy interceptors capable of carrying the Russian Kinzhal hypersonic missile—are reported to have flown over an Estonian island in the Gulf of Finland without permission for a total of 12 minutes, about 100 kilometers from the capital, Tallinn, forcing Alliance forces to respond.
-"On Friday morning (...), three Russian MIG-31 fighters intruded without permission into Estonian airspace, in the area of Vaindloo Island, and remained in Estonian airspace for almost 12 minutes," the Ministry of Defense said in a statement.
+BarcelonaAmid an increasingly tense atmosphere on NATO's eastern flank, Estonia has reported that three Russian military aircraft violated its airspace on Friday, marking the Kremlin's third incursion on the Alliance's borders this month.
+Three MiG-31 fighter jets—capable of carrying the Russian Kinjal hypersonic missile—flew without permission over an Estonian island in the Gulf of Finland, about 100 kilometers from the capital, Tallinn, forcing NATO forces to intervene.
+"On Friday morning [...], three Russian MIG-31 fighters entered Estonian airspace without permission, in the area of Vaindloo Island, and remained in Estonian airspace for almost twelve minutes," the Ministry of Defense said in a statement.
+Hours later, Poland also reported that two Russian aircraft flew at low altitude over one of its oil platforms in the Baltic Sea.
+Moscow continues to test NATO's limits in Europe.

-While incursions over Vaindloo Island by Russian aircraft are fairly common, they do not tend to last as long as Friday's incident.
-Moreover, the incident comes just a week after Russia sent Russian drones to Poland and Estonia.
-This has caused Tallinn and other allies to react with indignation: "Russia has violated Estonian airspace four times this year, which is unacceptable in itself, but today's violation, in which three fighter jets entered our airspace, is an unprecedentedly brazen act," the minister said, calling for increased political and economic pressure.
+While incursions over Vaindloo Island by Russian aircraft are fairly common, they don't tend to last as long as this time.
+"Russia has violated Estonian airspace four times this year, which is unacceptable in itself, but today's violation, in which three fighter jets entered our airspace, is an unprecedented, brazen act," said Foreign Minister Margus Tsahkna, who must...

-For her part, the NATO spokesperson stated that the case is another example of Russia's indiscriminate behavior and NATO's capacity to respond.
-European Commission President Ursula von der Leyen similarly condemned the incident: "We will respond to every provocation with determination and invest in a stronger eastern flank.
-As the threats grow, so will our pressure," she said.
+For his part, the NATO spokesperson confirmed that the Alliance responded immediately and intercepted the Russian aircraft.
+"This is yet another example of Russia's indiscriminate behavior and NATO's ability to respond," he wrote.
+European Commission President Ursula von der Leyen also condemned the incident in the same vein: "We will respond to every provocation with determination and invest in a stronger eastern flank.
+As threats grow, so will our pressure," she said.
+The head of European diplomacy and former Prime Minister of Estonia, Kaja Kallas, has accused Moscow of an "extremely dangerous provocation" and warned that "this escalates tensions."
+The incident comes just a week after Russia sent Russian drones to Poland and Romania coinciding with the nineteenth package of sanctions.

-Poland reported earlier this month that 20 Russian drones had crossed its border overnight between December 9 and 10, some of which were headed for the strategic hub of Rzeszów.
+Poland reported earlier this month that around twenty Russian drones They had crossed their border during the night of September 9-10, and that some were headed for the strategic hub of Rzeszów.
 Polish forces, supported by NATO allies, shot down several drones and subsequently invoked NATO's Article 4, which requires the alliance to hold consultations.

 stats